-This recipe swaps high-carb lasagna noodles with a healthy portion of eggplant slices.
-Eat this low-carb, keto-friendly version of lasagna and you won’t need a nap afterwards!
+This eggplant lasagna swaps high-carb lasagna noodles with low-carb eggplant slices.
+Try this keto eggplant lasagna recipe and you won’t need a nap afterwards!

 Total carbs 12g, net carbs 8g